 The Walla Walla Veterans Home is co-located on the campus of the Jonathan M. Wainwright Memorial VA Medical Center.
 This 80 bed nursing care facility was designed using a small house model and will provide care in 8 individual homes.
 All residents will enjoy a private room with a private bathroom and be cared for by a dedicated team of providers.
-Each house has an open kitchen, dining and living area much like any traditional home does, providing opportunities for residents to be involved in activities such as meal preparation.
-In addition, the Homes are equipped with shared services such as laundry and a state of the art bathing room should residents need assistance.
+Each house has an open kitchen, dining and living area much like any traditional home does, providing opportunities for residents to be involved in activities.
+In addition, the Homes are equipped with shared services such as laundry and a state of the art bathing suite.

 Veterans Home Admissions Information:

 Memory Care: As of May, 2018, we continue to open Houses at the Veterans Home providing rehabilitative or long-term nursing home care.
 We have not opened our Memory Care House and do not have a timeline on when that House will open.
 We will continue to accept applications; however, please know that it may be several months before this level of care is available on the campus and we already have many veterans on the waiting list.

 All Washington State Veterans Homes are Medicare and Medicaid certified facilities.
 To be eligible for admission, applicants must meet the following criteria:

 Served at any time, in any branch of the United States Armed Forces;

 Reside in Washington State;

 Be the spouse of a resident or widow of an eligible veteran;